Sherry-Ma/Proj2-HTTP-fetcher/README.md

 # Week5 mini rust project -- A HTTP fetcher
-This code uses the TcpStream API in the standard library to make an HTTP request to the specified URL and retrieve the response.
+This project uses the TcpStream API in the standard library to make an HTTP request to the specified URL and retrieve the response.
 The response is then stored in a string and printed to the console.

 Type `cargo run`